 Headed by Hetain Patel and led during the workshop stage by David Judge, this piece promises to be provocative, fast-paced and imaginative.
 Within this nest of creative eggs sits a myriad of visiting practitioners, verbatim content from interviews/field work and site-led action.

 Christopher Roscoe is Assistant Directing Oh Man alongside Hetain Patel during August and maintaining contact between Judge, visiting dramaturgs and the Young People from now until the end of the project.
-He is a theatre maker, performer and part-time poet based in Manchester.
+He is a theatre maker, performer and poet based in Manchester.